EthanAI/ParkingGarageApp/README.md

         	Remove location recording for each data point.
 Its helpful for design but wastes a lot of battery

     	//patern notes
-    		Work backwards from end
+    		xWork backwards from end
-    		Cut off last 90 degrees regardless of direction (turn into stall) Check accelerometer for possible speed indications?
+    		+Cut off last 90 degrees regardless of direction (turn into stall) Check accelerometer for possible speed indications?
 Enter the gate?
-    		Subtract out the final result to zero it, so we can eliminate any weird partial turning done before then -Ignore weird phone movements since working backwards.
+    		-Ignore weird phone movements since working backwards.
     		Subtract out gravity from accelerometer, build cumulative values.
 See if we can ID stopping +use compass bearing to identify entry to garage (can we manage varying phone positions?)